andybee/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 For full details about each endpoint provided by the tag service, read the [API](#api) section.

-Finally, to see how the Atom format is used in tag responses, what each element contains and what limits apply, see [data formats](#data-formats).
+Finally, to see how the JSON is formatted in tag responses, what each element contains and what limits apply, see [data formats](#data-formats).

 ## Concepts